Mobile Caller Emergency Location Service

 Location information can either be "handset-derived", e.g. based on the Advanced Mobile Location standard from smartphones running Google's Android operating system or Apple's iOS, or "network-derived", e.g. using GPS or cell tower information.

-Emergency Caller Location Information (ECLI) is personal information indicating the approximate geographical position of a mobile phone derived from this service.
-ECLI is stored on our secure systems based in New Zealand.
-We will only use ECLI for the purpose of helping Authorised Emergency Services Providers identify the location of callers to 111.
-We may retain ECLI information together with a record of its delivery to MBIE’s ELIS for operational purposes for up to six months.
+ECLI and DLI (ELI) is stored on our secure systems based in New Zealand.
+We will only use ELI for the purpose of helping authorised Emergency Services Providers identify the location of callers to 111 (or potential location in the case of DLI).
+We may retain ELI information together with a record of its delivery to NGCC’s ELIS for operational purposes for up to six months.